1973 Winston 500: After the wreck

 On lap 73, the engine of D. K. Ulrich's car dumped oil onto the track and caused another caution.
-Before this caution is over, Darrell Waltrip's car was retired due to a blown piston.
+Before this caution was over, Darrell Waltrip's car was retired due to a blown piston.

-Pearson's number 21 car was not left with much competition after the large lap 9 accident.
+Pearson's number 21 car had little competition after the large lap 9 accident.
 He stretched out a very wide lead by the end of the race.

-On lap 185, Vic Parsons' engine failed, and his car slipped in the dumped oil, causing a crash, with the race ending under safety car conditions.
-Pearson was the only car on the lead lap at the end of the race at the end of the 500 miles.
+On lap 185, Vic Parsons' engine failed, and his car slipped in the dumped oil, causing a crash, with the race ending under yellow.
+Pearson was the only car on the lead lap at the end of the 500 miles.